mrtien12/FTP/README.md

 **8. STOR**  This command causes to store a file into the current directory of the remote host.

-**9. LIST**  ends a request to display the list of all the files present in the directory.
+**9. LIST**  This command sends a request to display the list of all the files present in the directory.

 **10. ABOR**  This command tells the server to abort the previous FTP service command and any associated transfer of data.